elliott30/hubspot-custom-code-action-workspace/README.md

 ```
 npm run init my-new-custom-coded-action
 ```
+A new folder will be created with three files
+- cca.js
+- event.js
+- readme

+#### cca.js

-The template created contains a first file name cca.js, this is where you write your code.
+This is where you write your code.

 ```JavaScript
 const axios = require('axios');